Spaghetti Squash Boiled Whole - A great method for cooking spaghetti squash.

-We grow spaghetti squash….we store spaghetti squash….we eat spaghetti squash….and finally I've found the perfect method for cooking spaghetti squash: Boiling the spaghetti squash whole!
+We grow spaghetti squash.
+We store spaghetti squash and we eat spaghetti squash, and finally I've found the perfect method for cooking spaghetti squash.
+Boiling the spaghetti squash whole!

 Spaghetti squash is the perfect vehicle for so many dishes.
 We use it in place of spaghetti noodles for our Italian Meatballs and sauce.

 How do you like to eat your spaghetti squash?

-- 1 Whole Spaghetti Squash
+- 1 Whole Spaghetti Squash (3-4 pounds)

-Poke a few holes in squash with a fork.
+- Poke a few holes in squash with a fork.
 Place whole spaghetti squash in a large stock pot filled with water.
 Put lid on and bring to a boil.

 - Once boiling, rotate squash every 5 minutes.

-- After 15 min, pierce skin lightly with a paring knife.
+- After 15 -20 minutes, pierce skin lightly with a paring knife.
 You are looking for very little resistance in the skin and flesh.
 Once it feels soft, it is done!
-(20-30 minutes depending on size of your squash)
+(25-35) minutes depending on size of your squash)